What is Psychological Distancing?

 - Perspective on future self: Considering the perspective of your future self can help reframe current circumstances, reduce angst about low-priority issues, and align actions with long-term goals.

-- Reduced negative thoughts: Briefly distancing from negative thoughts through mental devices like imagining oneself physically relocating or moving away from an annoying individual can alleviate the intensity of those thoughts.
+- Reduced negative thoughts: Briefly distancing from negative thoughts through mental devices, such as imagining oneself physically relocating or moving away from an annoying individual, can alleviate the intensity of those thoughts.

 While generally beneficial, Psychological Distancing can sometimes lead to over-detachment, where individuals might become too disconnected from their emotions, potentially avoiding necessary conflict resolution or failing to address critical issues.